loading

-Introduced in 1965, this well established blueberry is still sought after for its ability to produce a good crop of firm, larger than average berries, which have a slightly tart flavour.
+Introduced in 1965, blueberry 'Darrow is a well established blueberry, still sought after for its ability to produce a good crop of firm, larger than average berries, which have a slightly tart flavour.
 Ready to harvest late in the season, they can be eaten straight off the bush, or used for making jams or pies.

 How to care for blueberry Darrow: